empathic-ai/altimit/README.md

 ### Intuitive Replication

 Describe the data you want synchronized between applications using basic property attributes or a fluent API.
-Altimit's replication system will handle the rest.
+Just label what you want replicated and Altimit's replication system handles the rest.

 ```C#
 [AType]
 public class User